Puppy Information

 *Please Note: We reserve the right to refuse the placement of a puppy with any prospective owner at any time, for any reason we deem necessary.*

-Once the puppies have reached seven weeks of age, we will contact you if we believe a puppy in the litter will be a good fit for your family.
-At this time, if you are interested, we will schedule a time for you to come meet the puppies and potentially take one home.
+As the puppies grow and mature, we will post updates and be in touch with each family.
+Once the puppies have reached seven weeks of age, we will contact you and discuss which puppy/puppies we believe in the litter will be a good fit for your family.
 If we do not believe one of the puppies will be a good fit, we will keep you on our wait list and go through the same process with you when we have another litter coming up.
-We do ask that you understand that while we try to honor the order each family was added to the wait list and offer a puppy to the families at the top of the list first, it doesn't always work out that way.
-We reserve the right to contact someone further down the list than you if we have a puppy that will be a match for them.
+We will not ask you for any additional money at this time.
 Please remember, if at any time you do not wish to wait any longer for us to have a puppy we believe will be the best fit for you, you may request to be removed from the list find another breeder.
 Good things come to those who wait, but we aren't going to force you to wait!
 It is more important to us that our puppies end up in the right home instead of placing them with the first home readily available.
+But please remember, we will not refund any monies paid if you decide to look elsewhere.

-Puppies are either picked up at eight or nine weeks of age.
-We will schedule pickups in 30 minute time intervals and go over paperwork with the new puppy family, as well as answer any questions they may have.
+Puppies are either picked up at eight or nine weeks of age, depending on how long the breeder needs to keep the litter for evaluations.
 The pickup age varies from litter to litter and sometimes can even vary from puppy to puppy.
 It is all dependent on our picking process for what we are keeping from the litter.
 We often have show handlers, service dog organizations, and our detection dog trainers we work with coming out to evaluate the puppies, so pickup age may vary depending on those processes.
 We will always be in contact when the the time comes.
+Puppies need to be picked up in a timely manner.
+If your puppy needs to stay longer than the designated pickup weekend for the litter, then we will have a conversation with you about what the additional charge will be for keeping your puppy longer.
+It is important that you bring this up to us as soon as you know that your puppy will need to stay for an extra amount of time.

 After each puppy goes home, you have 48 hours to have a vet check performed by your veterinarian.
 Any abnormal findings will need to be reported to the breeder.

-Payment: We will only accept the following payment methods: Walmart to Walmart transfer, invoice payment (can be completed with a debit or credit card), ApplePay, or cash.
+Payment: We will only accept the following payment methods: Walmart to Walmart transfer, Venmo, ApplePay, or cash.
 We will SOMETIMES take Zelle as well.